Maxcym/JungPal_project/README.md

 ### Microsoft Azure

 The front-end, PHP, JavaScript, and CSS components are hosted on Microsoft Azure.
-Azure's platform-as-a-service (PaaS) offerings allow us to deploy and manage our application with ease, benefiting from its global network of data centers for low latency and high performance.

 Link to the website : https://elderly-companions.azurewebsites.net/html/homepage.html